rustworthy/auto-batching-proxy/README.md

 The worker just listens for messages from the axum handlers.
-The worker keeps some state: it has got a message queue with a capacity as per `MAX_BATCH_SIZE` and a timeout as per `MAX_WAIT_TIME` - whichever comes first will make the worker to send the batch to the upstream service.
+The worker keeps some state: it has got a message queue with a capacity as per `MAX_BATCH_SIZE` and a timeout as per `MAX_WAIT_TIME` - whichever comes first will make the worker send the batch to the upstream service.
 If an error is received from the upstream inference service, it gets "broadcast" to the handlers.
 If the embeddings are received, the worker will make sure to not send the entirety of it to each handler, rather only the segment that corresponds to the handler's inputs.
 We